-- CO1: Understand the process of speech production mechanism and analyze the mathematical model of acoustic speech production system to develop digital model for speech signals. - CO2: Analyze various time domain models such as short time and autocorrelation methods to solve problems in estimating pitch period of speech signals with appropriate techniques. - CO3: Analyze complex Cepstrum of speech, pitch detection and formant estimation in Homomorphic Speech Processing. - CO4: Apply Cholesky Decomposition & Durbin's Recursive approaches to solve LPC Equations in Pitch detection and Formant analysis applications. - CO5: Understand speaker verification system, speaker identification systems and Speech recognition systems.
+- CO1: Understand the process of speech production mechanism and analyze the mathematical model of acoustic speech production system to develop digital model for speech signals. - methods to solve problems in estimating pitch period of speech signals with appropriate techniques. - Understand speaker verification system, speaker identification systems and